rukmanigopalan/adlsgen1togen2migrationsamples/src/ADLS Gen1 and Gen2 ACL Behavior/ADLS Gen1 and Gen2 ACL Behavior  Analysis .md

 ***TEST STEPS:***

 **GEN1 Behavior Testing Steps**
-1.	validate getFileStatus,getACLStatus on ADLS Gen1 directory/file
+1.	validate getFileStatus,getACLStatus on ADLS Gen1 directory/file via Java SDK
-    *	Step1: Connect ADLS gen1 with service principal (SPN)
+    *	Step1 : Connect ADLS gen1 with service principal (SPN)
     *	Step2 : SPN should have read and execute permissions on directory/file on which getAClStatus/ getFileStatus API calls
+    * Step3 : Check whether getAClStatus/ getFileStatus API calls are succcesful or not.
+It should not fail

 **GEN2 Behavior Testing Steps**

 1.  validate getFileStaus,getAclStatus on  ADLS Gen2 by using SDK
-     *	Step1: Connect ADLS gen2 with service principal (SPN)
+     *	Step1 : Connect ADLS gen2 with service principal (SPN)
-     *	Step2: SPN should have read and execute permissions on directory/file on which getAClStatus/ getFileStatus API calls.
+     *	Step2 : Remove all permissions from SPN on directory/file on which getAClStatus/ getFileStatus API calls.
+     * Step3 : Check whether getAClStatus/ getFileStatus API calls are succcesful or not .
+It should not fail

 ## 2. OID-UPN CONVERSION  ##
 Scenario  | GEN1 Behavior | GEN2 Behavior |
 ------------- | ------------- |-----------|